Can You Leave Rehab Whenever You Want?

 Why would someone want to use drugs or alcohol right after detoxing?
 Most likely your loved one has been using a substance to avoid every negative feeling, emotion, and problem for years.
 When things caused your loved one negative emotions in the past, instead of facing it and dealing with it, they most likely accelerated their substance abuse to mask the feeling.
 Using drugs or alcohol is how your loved one has been dealing with emotions for a long time

 People don’t usually make it into treatment when things are going well.
 Once separated from the addict’s substance of choice reality steps in and all the balls they have been juggling come crashing down.
 Fear that all their secrets and lies will be exposed while they are locked away in treatment creates panic.
 If it isn’t secrets and lies, it is just their reality sinking in.
 It’s either a problem with loved ones, finances, legal, and employer, no employer the list can go on and on.

-So what does the person in treatment do when they get to this point?
-Some, dig into the treatment process and use all the tools available and succeed.
+So what does the person in addiction treatment do when they get to this point?
+Some, dig into the rehab process and use all the tools available and succeed.
 Others try to get a “Get out of Rehab Free Card” from their loved ones.
 I can tell you what they don’t do — they do not call their loved ones and say “I want and need to use drugs or alcohol again”.
 They resort to old behavior which I call the three C’s “Con, Confuse and Conquer”.

 Abusing drugs and or alcohol is a full-time job.
 It takes a lot of time, work and money to support a drug or alcohol addiction.
 From days 7-14 are where the wild stories start to fly.
-The facility is unsanitary (drug using is so safe and clean), there are dead bugs in the food, the staff hates me and are they mean, my roommate is an axe murderer, the place smells, everyone in here is using drugs, the night security guard made a pass at me … these are just a few of the most commonly used lies.
+The facility is unsanitary (drug using is so safe and clean), there are dead bugs in the food, the staff hates me and are they mean, my roommate is an ex-murderer, the place smells, everyone in here is using drugs, the night security guard made a pass at me … these are just a few of the most commonly used lies.